At Orchard Primary School, we understand the importance of educating our pupils on how to stay safe online.

-A copy of Orchard Primary School’s E-Safety Policy can be accessed below:
+A copy of Orchard Primary School’s E-Safety Policy can be accessed by clicking the link below:

-Know IT All for Parents is a unique interactive e-safety guide for parents and carers produced by Childnet International.
+The Know IT All for Parents is a unique interactive e-safety guide for parents and carers produced by Childnet International.
 It’s designed to really help you as a parent or carer keep up to date with how children are using the internet, and support them in using these new exciting services safely and responsibly.
+The Know IT All for Parents site includes video guides for parents in a number of languages.

 Childnet have some top tips for online gaming: